fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 **`remarks`**

 This feature may be replaced or removed in the near future when current browser versions become obsolete.
-Use `FF` instead of `FF_90` for long term support.
+Use `FF` or `FF_PREV` instead of `FF_90` for long term support.

 **`see`**